-The Chennai metropolitan area in the State of Tamil Nadu has the fourth largest population in India, and is the largest metropolitan area in southern India.
-Its population has increased rapidly from 4.50 million in 1981 to 7.06 million in 2001, and has now reached 7.60 million.
-With the population density of 24,000 people/km2 (cf. 13,000 people/km2 in Tokyo 23 wards), Chennai is one of the most overpopulated cities in the world.
-In line with the population increase, the number of registered vehicles has also increased dramatically, more than doubling from 1991 to 2001.
-As a result, the current average travel speed on major city roads is approximately 15 km/h, and traffic congestion is severe.
-On the other hand, since it is difficult to expand the transport capacity of existing public transportation (buses and trains) as well as the road network system, the development of a mass rapid transit system to ease the heavy traffic and reduce vehicle-related pollution has become the major countermeasure in the urban transportation and environmental policy of the Government of Tamil Nadu.
+The population of the Delhi metropolitan area increased from 6.2 million in 1981 to 16.3 million in 2006, and the accompanying surge in the number of buses and private vehicles has reduced the average vehicle speed to approximately 15 km/h in the city, resulting in serious traffic congestion and vehicle pollution.
+However, since it is difficult to expand the transport capacity of existing public transportation (buses and trains) as well as the road network, the extension of mass rapid transit system constructed in Phase 1 (previous project, "Delhi Mass Rapid Transport System Project") has become the major countermeasure in the urban transportation and environmental policy of the Government of Delhi.
 Therefore, JICA's assistance for the Project is highly necessary and relevant.